hakidaova/digital-electronics-2/lab9-project1/project_1/README.md

 <a name="LEDdiode"></a>
 ### LED diode
 Our external LED diode is connected to the board with a resistor so it wouldn't get destroyed.
 The connection was made as active high, which means that the diode lights up when the input is set to 1.
-Its function is to signalize that the timer already run out.
+Its function is to signalize that the timer already ran out.
 ![LED diode](vyfotit)

 <a name="Wiring"></a>